 This course is now full.
 Please email firstname.lastname@example.org if you are interested in going on the wait list.

 - Do you want to offer your dental patients and their client’s better outcomes?

 - Do you want to offer a dental service that would be considered world’s best practice?

 - Do you want to improve your dental skills with supervised hands on training?

 - Do you want to utilise industry leading equipment to make dental care easier?

-Download printable flyer (PDF).
+Download flyer (PDF).

 Two-day mixed-format (seminar and wetlab) workshop for companion animal veterinarians

 - gingival flap surgery including oronasal fistula repair and palatal defect surgery

 - radiographic identification of oral pathology